Globski/quiz-topic/quiz-design/html-css/multiple_choice_questions.md

-# Question: What is HTML and how is it used?
+# Question: What is HTML?

 > * **Answer:** HTML is used to create web pages.

+---

+# Question: How is HTML used?
-You start by writing down the words you want to appear on your page.
+> * **Answer:** You start by writing down the words you want to appear on your page.
 Then, you add tags or elements to the words so that the browser knows what is a heading, where a paragraph begins and ends, and so on.

 ---

 # **Question:** How does CSS control the styling and layout of web pages?

 > * **Answer:** CSS uses rules to control the styling and layout of web pages.

+---

-CSS properties fall into two categories:
+# **Question:** CSS properties fall into two categories

+> * **Answer:** Presentation and Layout
-* **Presentation:** Controls aspects like text color, font styles and sizes, background colors, and background images.
+> * Presentation: Controls aspects like text color, font styles and sizes, background colors, and background images.
-* **Layout:** Controls the positioning of elements on the screen.
+> * Layout: Controls the positioning of elements on the screen.

 ---